Comprehensive Guide to Email Copywriting: Get Paid for Something You Already Know How to Write

-It’s hardly any secret we live in a mobile-driven world.
-According to emailmonday, 75% of smartphone users check email on their phones, many of them first thing in the morning.
+It’s no secret we live in a mobile-driven world.
+According to emailmonday, 75% of smartphone users check email on their phones — many of them first thing in the morning.

-Writing shorter sentences and paragraphs is always a good idea, especially when crafting mobile-friendly email copy.
+Writing shorter sentences and paragraphs is always a good idea, especially for mobile.
 Subheads and bullet points also help.

 Finally, consider where your CTAs are sending readers — are these landing pages mobile-friendly, too?

-Finally, commit to a regular publishing schedule to send your email newsletters consistently.
+Also, commit to a regular publishing schedule and send your email newsletters consistently.
 If you struggle with ongoing content ideas, these email marketing newsletter tips will help.